 - Reviewers must be ready to give the scientifically grounded answer to the author when he or she does not agree with recommendations and corrections.

-- It is necessary to respond to an invitation to review the article within a definite time-frame.
+- The reviewer is obliged to respond by agreeing or refusing the invitation to review the article within a definite time-frame.

-- If the reviewers agree to assess a particular manuscript, they should review it only in case of possibility to return a report within the proposed or agreed time-frame.
+- If the reviewers agree to rate a particular manuscript, they must submit the review by the deadline agreed with the Editors-in-Chief.

-- The reviews should be completed by the deadline agreed with Managing Editor.
-In case of any difficulties that may prevent from sending the Referee Report in time, the reviewers must contact Managing Editor immediately.
+- The reviews should be completed by the deadline agreed with the Editors-in-Chief.
+In case of any difficulties that may prevent from sending the Referee Report in time, the reviewers must contact the Editors-in-Chief immediately.

 - Reviewers must remain unbiased in relation to the nationality, religious or political beliefs, gender and/or other characteristics of the authors, origin of the article or commercial considerations.